 Vegetarians need to pay attention to a few important key aspects of the diet in order to build muscle.
 This article will help any vegetarian create a plan to build muscle and become the strongest version of themselves.

-Why does muscle do?
+What does muscle do?

 Before we discuss the how, you might be wondering why you should care about building muscle.
 As a runner, I made the crucial mistake of ignoring strength training and focusing on just logging mileage.